British Airways Flight 149: Detention of passengers

 Hostages later said they had witnessed various atrocities during their detention, such as attacks made upon Kuwaiti citizens by Iraqi forces; some of the hostages themselves were subjected to forms of mental and physical abuse, which included instances of mock executions or rape, and were kept in unsanitary conditions with little food.
-During a location transfer of the hostages by bus, a British Airways stewardess was raped by an Iraqi soldier.
+During a location transfer of the hostages by bus, a British Airways flight attendant was raped by an Iraqi soldier.
 The soldier was reportedly executed near the hostages after cabin services director Clive Earthy complained about the incident to the lead officer of the Iraqi troops detaining them.
 One passenger Jennifer Chappell stated that she witnessed Iraqi tanks driving over cars with Kuwaiti civilians trapped inside while her brother John saw the execution of a Kuwaiti soldier at the hands of Iraqi troops.
 Another hostage, David Fort was injured after an Iraqi guard pushed him down a flight of stairs.
 A small number of passengers and crew managed to escape and were sheltered with help from Kuwaiti resistance fighters.

 After ten days, the detainees were dispersed to various military-industrial sites.
 Women and children were given the opportunity to return home in late August, whereas those who remained were used as human shields, and transferred between sites.
 Sites would contain between eight and 20 detainees of mixed nationalities, typically British and American citizens, as well as French, German, Japanese and others.

 Different groups of detainees were released at various stages, often dependent upon their nationality, but also including criteria such as ill health and the body of one individual who had died during captivity.
 While some passengers were detained only for a few weeks, others were detained for months, often in poor conditions.
 Former British prime minister Edward Heath travelled in person to Baghdad for direct talks with Iraq's President Saddam Hussein, and is credited with leading negotiations to successfully release the hostages taken.
-During mid December 1990, the last of the remaining American and British hostages were released by Iraq.
+During mid-December 1990, the last of the remaining American and British hostages were released by Iraq.

-One passenger from BA 149, a Kuwaiti national (later described in various reports as a member of the Kuwaiti Royal Family or a security director) was listed as being murdered by Iraqi soldiers, although it is debated as to whether he is counted as a passenger fatality as he had already left the aircraft and finished his flight before his death.
+One passenger from BA 149, a Kuwaiti national (later described in various reports as a member of the Kuwaiti Royal Family or a security director) was listed as being murdered by Iraqi soldiers.
 None of the other hostages were intentionally killed by Iraqi troops.